 - Loss of consortium

 These are pretty broad categories.
-With help from a lawyer, you can determine what exactly applies in your situation and estimate how much compensation you deserve in a settlement.
+With help from a lawyer, you can determine what exactly applies to your situation and estimate how much compensation you deserve in a settlement.
 Regardless, because of the severity of a neck injury, your settlement is likely to be high.

 Collecting Evidence for a Neck Fusion Settlement

-If you want to pursue a claim against the at-fault party who caused your accident you will need some evidence.
+If you want to pursue a claim against the at-fault party who caused your accident, you will need some evidence.
 There are a few things you should keep track of if you want the most successful claim possible.
 These include: